Here are some videos where I tune and play harpsichords.

 Here are the academic papers, the simpler explanations, and the hands-on instructions.
 There is also a list of

 I've compiled some Principles of Bridge and Life from experiences playing bridge

 I have worked as a full-time Professional Services

+applications developer for more than 20 years.
 From a June 2017 layoff, I am again seeking a similar position elsewhere.

 As an IVR applications expert, I build the phone robots that ask a few questions and deliver information.
 Some of them triage the incoming calls in front of call-center routing.
 For these apps I've done the business analysis, verbiage design, spec writing, coding, audio editing, data integration, quality control testing, documentation, maintenance, performance-tuning analysis for best practices, incremental enhancements, and version management.